Mel Blount: Regular season

+Postseason

 After the NFL

 Following his football career, Blount became Director of Player Relations for the NFL, serving in the position from 1983 to 1990.
 He also became active in charity work.
 He founded the Mel Blount Youth Home, a shelter and Christian mission for victims of child abuse and neglect in Toombs County, Georgia in 1983.
 In 1989, he opened a second youth home in Claysville, Pennsylvania, near Pittsburgh.
 The Mel Blount Youth Home was investigated for the use of corporal punishment in the 1990s.

 Legacy

 In 1989, Blount was inducted into the Pro Football Hall of Fame and the Louisiana Sports Hall of Fame.
 He was inducted in the Georgia Sports Hall of Fame in 1990 and the Black College Football Hall of Fame in 2011.
 In 1994, he was named to the NFL's 75th anniversary All-Time team.
 In 1999, he was ranked number 36 on The Sporting News' list of the 100 Greatest Football Players.

 Blount has two daughters, Shuntel and Tanisia, and five sons: Norris, Dedrick, Akil, Jibri, and Khalid.

 His son Akil played college football at Florida A&M and was signed as an undrafted free agent by the Miami Dolphins.
 Jibri played college basketball at Cleveland State before transferring to play for North Carolina Central University.
 His youngest son, Khalid Blount, is a football player who was ranked as a two-star recruit by Rivals before attending Duquesne University.

-Blount currently resides in Buffalo Township, northeast of Pittsburgh, on a 303 acre farm that includes the site of his former youth home.
+Blount currently resides in Buffalo Township, on a 303 acre farm that includes the site of his former youth home.